 After seeing The Matrix Revolutions again, I have changed my view about the plot line which I now think is fairly straight forward and ties up all the loose ends fairly well.
 The logic is that humans created machines, which became sentient, didn't want to be enslaved, and warred against the humans.
 The machines then won the war against humans and enslaved the humans in the matrix to use their neural energy (due to the nuclear winter).
 To make the humans happy, programs in the matrix were created to interact with the humans.
 As the surviving humans started freeing others from the matrix and created Zion, the programs in the matrix became sentient on their own (including the Oracle, Smith, etc.).
 These programs (such as the Oracle) decided to help the surviving humans in their war against the machines and create peace and thus the Oracle played a "dangerous game" of manipulating everyone, including Smith so that he'd become a threat even to the machines themselves.
 The machines would then need Neo to win against Smith and then Neo could broker peace.
 The irony of humans using machines to fight against machines and vice versa, or one's creations overcoming the creators are constant ideas here, besides various Hindu concepts such as maya, i.e., illusion ("what is real").
 The last song is a mantra from the Upanishads reflecting the ideas from the movie (see the top of the page for the words and translation).

-Among the three "what is reality" films released around the same time in 1999, I'd rank The Matrix as the best, eXistenZ as a close second, and The Thirteenth Floor as the third best.
+Among the three "what is reality" films released around the same time in 1999, I'd rank The Matrix as the best, eXistenZ as a close second (and would actually perhaps be the winner had it been done with the same budget), and The Thirteenth Floor as the third best.
+You can normalise for budgets and get a different ranking.

 This movie might go down in history as the most parodied/referenced (primarily featuring the rotating camera shot).
 References to this film have appeared in movies as diverse as Battlefield Earth, Charlie's Angels, Deuce Bigalow: Male Gigolo, Kung Pow: Enter the Fist, Osmosis Jones, Scary Movie, Shaolin Soccer, Shrek, Swordfish, and Without a Paddle. as well as a few commercials and TV shows.